jbcodeforce/aws-messaging-samples/docs/labs/sqs/s3-tenants-async-processing.md

 ### SNS - SQS

 In many Fanout use cases, one of the solution is to combine SNS with SQS.
 The S3 event notification target is now a SNS topic.
+S3 Event notifications are pushed once in a SNS Service, and the SQS queues are subscribers to the topic and then get the messages.

 ![](./diagrams/s3-sns-sqs-fanout.drawio.png)

-The SNS filtering defines the target SQS queue.
-The event-driven processes get their tenant based workload.
+The advantages

+* Fully decoupled with no data loss as SQS will always listen to SNS topic.
+* SQS adds data persistence, delayed processing and retries of work.
+* Increase the number of subscriber over time.
+* Can use Message Filtering using a JSON policy.
+* Can be used for cross-region delivery, with a SQS queue in another region.

 ### SQS - Event Bridge